-COURSE: BTEC LEVEL 3 IT (PEARSON)

-QUALIFICATION: BTEC LEVEL 3 NATIONAL EXTENDED CERTIFICATE

-ASSESSMENT: EXAMINATION 50% - NON-EXAMINED ASSESSMENT 50%
+COURSE: LEVEL 3 IT (PEARSON) QUALIFICATION: LEVEL 3 NATIONAL EXTENDED CERTIFICATE ASSESSMENT: EXAMINATION 50% - NON-EXAMINED ASSESSMENT 50% PRE-REQUISITE RECOMMENDATIONS:

-PRE-REQUISITE RECOMMENDATIONS: Knowledge of building databases and creating digital multimedia components is desirable.
-'Creating solutions to complex questions and working with practical applications is helping me understand the importance of IT for the business world.'
+Knowledge of building databases and creating digital multimedia components is desirable.

+of IT for the business world."

-BTEC IT Student
+IT Student

-BTEC INFORMATION TECHNOLOGY
+INFORMATION TECHNOLOGY

 DESCRIPTION OF COURSE

 This qualification is designed for learners who are interested in an introduction to the study of creating IT systems to manage and share information, alongside other fields of study, with a view to progressing to a wide range of higher education courses, not necessarily in IT.

 The course comprises four units of work:

 - Information Technology Systems

 - Creating Systems to Manage Information

 - Using Social Media in Business

 - Website development

+The course is equivalent to one A Level.

-WHY STUDY BTEC LEVEL 3 IT?
+WHY STUDY LEVEL 3 IT?

 This is a chance to further develop your IT skills and gain expertise in database design, social media, web design and multimedia.
 The course covers the essential ICT skills required by many commercial businesses and is a good choice for those wishing to prepare for specialist university courses in this subject area.

 COURSE: MATHEMATICS MEI (OCR)

 QUALIFICATION: A LEVEL

 ASSESSMENT: EXAMINATION 100%

-PRE-REQUISITE RECOMMENDATIONS: Grade 7 in GCSE Mathematics, although students with a Grade 6 who score well on key topics will be considered.
+PRE-REQUISITE RECOMMENDATIONS: Grade 7 in GCSE Mathematics, although students with a Grade 6 who score

-'The course is designed for industry - it is a nice mixture of different types of Mathematics.
-It is such a nice atmosphere in Mathematics.'

-Nathematics Student
+well on key topics will be considered.

 MATHEMATICS

 DESCRIPTION OF COURSE

 A linear structure, comprising Pure Mathematics, Mechanics, and Statistics.
 There are 3 examinations, which take place at the end of Year 13 and Pure Mathematics comprises two thirds of the examination content.
 All students will have access to MEI's distance learning website; this gives students the opportunity to access from home, as well as in school, revision materials, study plans, on-line self assessment tests, detailed worked examples and model answers to selected questions.

 ENRICHMENT OPPORTUNITIES

 We offer Sixth Form students the chance to participate in the National Maths Challenge, held in association with Leeds University.
 We have direct links with several universities and take students to several Open Days during the year.

 WHY STUDY MATHEMATICS?

 This is a course for students who have an interest in Mathematics.
 An A Level in Mathematics is a valuable and flexible qualification for entry to Higher Education but the work studied will also be useful in a variety of other curriculum areas.
 Degree courses that can follow from an A Level in Mathematics are numerous and include: Mathematics, Mathematical Sciences, Computing, Engineering (all disciplines), Business Studies, Technology, Environmental Studies, Geosciences, Sciences, Physical Science.
 The range of careers open to maths-related graduates is very broad indeed.
 From Formula One race car engineer or computer game designer to finance and banking or oceanographer, it is all there - take your pick!
-'We explore finance and this is going to be really important once we leave sixth form.'
-Core Mathematics Student COURSE: CORE MATHEMATICS (AQA) QUALIFICATION: AS LEVEL ASSESSMENT: EXAMINATION 100% PRE-REQUISITE RECOMMENDATIONS: Grade 4 in GCSE Mathematics.
+Core Mathematics Student

+COURSE: CORE MATHEMATICS (AQA)

+QUALIFICATION: AS LEVEL

+ASSESSMENT: EXAMINATION 100%

+PRE-REQUISITE RECOMMENDATIONS:

+Grade 4 in GCSE Mathematics.